 A recent article in Tufts Magazine by Program on Negotiation faculty member Jeswald Salacuse discusses an oft neglected aspect of negotiation: putting into action what negotiators agree to at the bargaining table.

-Normally negotiators focus on the deal-at-hand as well as those present at the negotiation, neglecting other aspects of the negotiated agreement that would not only impact others outside of the room but also require their cooperation for the agreement’s success.
+Normally negotiators focus on the deal-at-hand as well as those present at the negotiation table, neglecting other aspects of the negotiated agreement that would not only impact others outside of the room but also require their cooperation for the agreement’s success and viability.

-Professor Salacuse calls this process of putting a negotiated agreement into action “the toughest challenge” in negotiation.
+Professor Salacuse calls this process of putting a negotiated agreement into action “the toughest challenge” in negotiation scenarios.

 How do you avoid failure in the implementation stage of your negotiation?